 Cape Collinson Battery Hike

-The hike to the Cape Collinson Battery is relatively easy except for the last section which requires you to go off-trail, in a manner of speaking.
+The hike to the Cape Collinson Battery is relatively easy except for the last section which requires you to go off-trail.
 A large portion of the hike is on a paved road and it’s only the final section that requires you to jump over a fence and follow an unmarked path down to the coast.

 Here’s a quick video for your reference